4 The Agentic SDLC Reference Architecture

 Build (Code + Build + Test + Review) answers “how do we turn intent into verified software?”
 This is where agent capabilities are most mature.
 Code generation, build diagnostics, test generation, and automated code review all have production-ready implementations across multiple vendors.
 This is also where most organizations start, and where the Vibe Coding Cliff from Chapter 1 hits hardest if context is not structured.

 Operate (Release + Operate) answers “how do we get software to users and keep it running?”
 Agent assistance in release management is emerging; in incident response, it is directional.
-Correlating alerts to recent deployments, drafting incident timelines, suggesting rollback actions.
-These capabilities exist in point solutions (e.g., PagerDuty’s AIOps, Datadog’s Watchdog) but not yet in workflows integrated end-to-end with the development lifecycle.
+Correlating alerts to recent deployments, drafting incident timelines, suggesting rollback actions — these capabilities exist today as point solutions inside specialised observability and incident-management products, but not yet in workflows integrated end-to-end with the development lifecycle.

 The practical implication: based on vendor maturity and published adoption patterns, most organizations appear to have concentrated investment in the Build bucket, with minimal coverage in Intent and almost none in Operate.
 This is not a failure.
 It reflects where the technology is mature.
 But it means the next high-value investments are in Plan, Test, and Review — where the work is expensive, the feedback loops are slow, and structured context makes the difference between useful automation and expensive noise.